szgerii/Tagger.jl/README.md

 This basically means that if no pre rules are defined for the given `(T,V)` pair, `nothing` will be returned as a fallback and the matching system will move on to the next stage.

 `@def_rules` invocations (along with the shorthands) will generate extra methods for this function (one for each `(T,V)` pair).
-The body of this method will be an `if...elseif` chain of the predicates, each block simply returning its associated tag upon the condition evaluating to true.
+The body of this method will be an `if...if...` chain of the predicates, each block simply returning its associated tag upon the condition evaluating to true.
 This expansion procedure is illustrated in the following snippet:

 ```julia
 @def_pre_rules(